acceleratedscience/openad-toolkit/examples/models_api/README.md

 ## What is OpenAD Model Service?

-The OpenAD model inference API provides **inference as a service (IaaS)**, allowing you to run machine learning models without the technical overhead.
+The OpenAD model inference API provides **infrastructure as a service (IaaS)**, allowing you to run machine learning models without the technical overhead.
 It offers:

 - **Public models**: Available to anyone with an API key.
 - **Private models**: Host your own models on the service.